GodotSteam/GodotSteam/README.md

     - If using Ubuntu 16.10 or higher and having issues with PIE security in GCC, use LINKFLAGS='-no-pie' to get an executable instead of a shared library.
   - OSX ( http://docs.godotengine.org/en/stable/reference/compiling_for_osx.html )
     - When creating templates for this, please refer to this post for assistance as the documentation is a bit lacking ( http://steamcommunity.com/app/404790/discussions/0/364042703865087202/ ).
-- When recompiling the engine is finished, copy the shared library (steam_api) from sdk/redistributable_bin/ folders to the Godot binary location (by default in the godot source /bin/ file but you can move them to a new folder).
-It should look like this:
+- When recompiling the engine is finished do the following before running it the first time:
+  - Copy the shared library (steam_api), for your OS, from sdk/redistributable_bin/ folders to the Godot binary location (by default in the godot source /bin/ file but you can move them to a new folder).
+  - Create a steam_appid.txt file with your game's app ID or 480 in this folder.
+Necessary if the editor or game is run _outtside_ of Steam.

+- The finished hierarchy should look like this:
   - Linux 32/64-bit
   ```
   libsteam_api.so
+  steam_appid.txt
   ./godot.linux.tools.32 or ./godot.linux.tools.64
   ```
   - OSX
   ```
   libsteam_api.dylib
+  steam_appid.txt
   ./godot.osx.tools.32 or ./godot.osx.tools.64
   ```
   - Windows 32-bit
   ```
   steam_api.dll
+  steam_appid.txt
   ./godot.windows.tools.32.exe
   ```
   - Windows 64-bit
   ```
   steam_api64.dll
+  steam_appid.txt
   ./godot.windows.tools.64.exe
   ```
 - Your game must ship with the executable, Steam API DLL/SO/DyLIB, and steam_appid.txt to function.
 Lack of the Steam API DLL/SO/DyLib (for your respective OS) or the steam_appid.txt will cause it fail and crash.